quandyfactory/Quandy/README.markdown

 At some point I need to tackle packaging this up either through PyPi or using easy_install.
 In the meantime it's a file.

-### Better Forms

-For sheer expedience, I wrote the form and formfield classes so that they lay forms out using HTML tables (hiss! boo!).
-I'd like to add an optional parameter that lets you switch between table-based layout and div-based layout.

 [1]: mailto:ryan@quandyfactory.com

 [2]: http://quandyfactory.com/projects/quandy